Coder731/Portfolio_Project_1/README.md

         - Changed href and src values back to original values
         - Refer to deleted version of path in commit b560138c5da5bc558a0fbd5ffe5cfe98ec6ac308 for original values used for href and src, featuring Capitalisations in file names
-Solution: renamed files and issue resolved
+Solution: renamed files and issue resolved.
+(Had to copy files into a folder outside of the git repository delete and commit the images and add the images.
+So, from git or bash perspective the files being added were new so no discrepancies between old and new file extension cases.)

 ##### File Extension Name Bug (Resolved)